Vika1990Z/docs/_docs/quickstarts/create-linux-vm-using-ventus.md

 - **XkbOptions** - This specifies the keyboard's extra functionalities or options such as the behavior of special keys e.g SHIFT, CTRL, ALT, ESC etc.

-**Temporarily Configure keyboard**
+**Configure keyboard**
-_If you wish to configure, for example, the German keyboard for the current session only, run:_
+_If you wish to configure keyboard, run:_
 ```
 dpkg-reconfigure keyboard-configuration
 ```

-This opens a screen with a list of possible keyboard layouts.
-You need to choose `Generic 105-key PC (Intl)` as shown below:
+This opens a screen with a list of possible keyboard layouts as shown below:
 ![](../../assets/img/new-linux-vm-V/instances-Ventus-add_2.png)

-Next, you'll be required to select the Language and Country, choose here `Switzerland`:
+Next, you'll be required to select the Language and Country:
 ![](../../assets/img/new-linux-vm-V/instances-Ventus-add_3.png)

-Select Matching keyboard - we recommend `Switzerland - German (Switzerland, no dead keys)`:
+Select Matching keyboard:
 ![](../../assets/img/new-linux-vm-V/instances-Ventus-add_4.png)

-On the next step we recommend to select `The default for the keyboard layout`:
+On the next step select key to function as AltGr:
 ![](../../assets/img/new-linux-vm-V/instances-Ventus-add_5.png)

-And on the last step here we choose `No compose key`:
+And on the last step choose compose key:
 ![](../../assets/img/new-linux-vm-V/instances-Ventus-add_6.png)

 Now your keyboard is configured and your `/etc/default/keyboard` file looks like below: